noraj/XSSor/README.md

 # Installation

 1. Download Burp Suite (obviously): http://portswigger.net/burp/download.html
 2. Download Jython Standalone JAR: http://www.jython.org/downloads.html
-3. Open BurpàExtenderà Optionsà Python Environmentà Select Fileà Choose the Jython Standalone JAR
+3. Open Burp Extender > Options > Python Environment > Select File > Choose the Jython Standalone JAR
 4. To install XSSor follow these steps:
     1. Download the XSSor.py file.
-    2. Open Burp Extender Extensions and Choose XSSor.py file.
+    2. Open Burp Extender > Extensions > Add > Choose XSSor.py file.
     3. See the XSSor tab and enjoy semi-automatic reflected and persistent XSS detection J

 # User guide - how to use?

 1. After installation, the XSSor tab will be added to Burp.
 2. Open the configuration tab (XSSorà Configuration) and turn XSSor on.
 3. Browse to the tested website and write the XSS keyword (the default is `xssme` in the tested parameter).
 4. XSSor will send the same request (or multiple requests if in **brute force** mode) to the tested website with the defined payload (or multiple payloads in case of BT mode).
 5. XSSor will add a row for each payload, and the status; if it is vulnerable or not.

 # Vulnerable status column

 There are 3 options:

 1. N - Not vulnerable
 2. Yes (Reflected XSS) - The malicious payload was found in the response of the tested page.
 3. Yes (Persistent XSS) - The malicious payload was found in the response of one of the affected pages.

 # Affected pages